400 gr. Tagliatelle

 Rinse thoroughly the eggplants (after having them pressed for over one hour) until the salt is removed.
 Squeeze them firmly in your hands to remove as much water as possible, then place them on an absorbent paper to eliminate what’s left of it.
 Once dry, fry them in olive oil and place them again on absorbent paper until they shed off the excess oil.
 Save the most presentable (4 for each dish decoration) and slice the rest into thin strips.
 Remove half the tomato sauce and keep it warm.
 Add the eggplant strips in the pan with the remaining sauce.

+We have already put a pot with plenty of boiling salted water.
 Add the pasta in a pan of already boiling well-salty water and let it boil for about 2 minutes less than the cooking time stated on the packaging.
 Drain the pasta “al dente” and save a cup of the boiled water.
 Add the pasta and the Premium Greek Tomatoes “Lucia” in a frying pan and saute for approximately 3 minutes, occasionally stirring and adding some of the boiled water to maintain its fluidity.

 Serve the pasta on the dishes, adding the saved tomato sauce on top and decorating each one with 4 eggplant slices, basil leaves and the gated ricotta cheese.